 Trisha Yearwood's run of chart success points back to a time when talented women got a fair shake in Nashville, allowing a wide range of listeners to discover these and other great songs.

 Whether solo or with future husband Garth Brooks as her duet partner, Yearwood's best songs represent a time when mainstream county struck a healthy balance between honoring traditional sounds and chasing pop acceptance.
 Since then, Yearwood has remained a consummate entertainer, whether she's hosting a cooking show or revisiting her Christmas song arsenal ("The Sweetest Gift," "Sweet Little Jesus Boy," "Reindeer Boogie" and "Take a Walk Through Bethlehem" are especially amazing).
+14 studio albums later, and we still consider Yearwood one of the greats.
+Here are 10 of her best songs.

 10. "How Do I Live"

 A rundown of the best Trisha Yearwood songs would be incomplete without her version of this song, even if Leann Rimes' stellar version might be better-known now.
+But everybody knows that the version that made it in Con Air (the film is even in the music video) and earned Yearwood a Grammy Award will always be classic.
+Her version even made it to number 2 on the Hot Country Songs Billboards.

 9. "Georgia Rain"